dcramer/django-devserver/README.rst

 devserver.modules.profile.MemoryUseModule
   Outputs a notice when memory use is increased (at the end of a request cycle).

+devserver.modules.profile.LineProfilerModule
+  Profiles view methods on a line by line basis.
+To profile a method, you must decorate it with devserver.modules.profile.devserver_profile.
+The decoration takes an optional argument ``follows`` which is a sequence of functions that   are called by your view function that you would also like profiled.

+    @devserver_profile(follow=[foo, bar])
+    def home(request):
+        result['foo'] = foo()
+        result['bar'] = bar()

 devserver.modules.cache.CacheSummaryModule
   Outputs a summary of your cache calls at the end of the request.